 There is nothing like a great portrait.
-The really good portraits stand out because the subject (especially the eyes) is sharply focused while the background is blurry.
+Really good portraits stand out because the subject (especially the eyes) is sharply focused while the background is blurry.
 This sharp subject versus blurry background creates drama that draws the attention of the viewer to the subject where it should be focused.

 The contrast between what is in focus and what is out of focus is known as “depth of field.”
-A good photographer knows how to control the depth of field using his camera, and that is what creates the great shot.
+A good photographer knows how to control the depth of field, and that is what creates the great shot.

 Understanding and being able to control depth of field is paramount to getting the portraits you desire.
 In fact, it is the most important technique in this type of photography.

 The first thing you need is a proper camera.
-It will take a digital SLR camera to be able to control the depth of field (it is possible with point-and-shoot cameras but you have less control).
+A DSLR camera lets you control the depth of field (it is possible with point-and-shoot cameras but you have less control).

 The second thing you need is a good portrait lens.
 Not just any old lens qualifies as a portrait lens, but you might be surprised at how many will qualify if you know some of the techniques involved in controlling the background blur.

-Attach a lens with the proper focal length to your digital SLR.
-Longer focal lengths are best at reducing the depth of field (when set at the correct aperture as you will see below).
-There are many photographers who love using a 70-200mm zoom lens for portraits.
+Attach a lens with the proper focal length to your camera.
+Longer focal lengths are best at reducing the depth of field (when set at the correct aperture, as you will see below).
+There are many photographers who love using a 70–200mm zoom lens for portraits.
 Others use 85mm lenses for their best shots.
 Wide angle lenses do not work well for shooting portraits.

 Position the camera at the correct distance from the subject.
 This is a variable that will depend on the focal length of the lens, but you should be at the closest distance from the subject that will fill the camera frame with the subject.
 The closer the camera is to the subject, the less depth of field there will be in the final image.
 In simple terms, if the subject is only 10 feet from the camera, there will be less depth of field than if the subject is 20 feet from the camera.